Tank1334/Onboarding-Newbies/chapter_06/day_20.md

   - **Dynamic Filtering:**
     - Overview of dynamic filtering, including its role in optimizing query execution by reducing scanned data.
   - **Object Storage:**
-    - Understanding the integration of Trino with object storage systems such as S3, GCS, and other Storage.
+    - Understanding the integration of Trino with object storage systems such as HDFS and S3.
   - **Functions & Operators:**
     - Insights into combining functions to create complex expressions for advanced querying.
   - **User Defined Functions:**